The Twenty-Fifth Amendment

-At the White House ceremony that certified the ratification of the Twenty-Fifth Amendment, President Lyndon Johnson noted that:
+At the White House ceremony that certified the ratification of the Twenty-Fifth Amendment, President Lyndon Johnson noted that

 “It was 180 years ago, in the closing days of the Constitutional Convention, that the Founding Fathers debated the question of Presidential disability.
 John Dickinson of Delaware asked this question: “What is the extent of the term ‘disability’ and who is to be the judge of it?”
 No one replied.”
-As a result, the issue was not clearly addressed in the Constitution.

 The need for the Twenty-Fifth Amendment was borne out of several factors.
 One was the increased power and responsibility that American presidents held in the twentieth century.
 Another was the responsibility presidents had for national security; in the nuclear age the president may be called upon at any moment to determine how to defend the nation.
 In the aftermath of World War I, President Woodrow Wilson had suffered a debilitating stroke that rendered him extremely limited in his ability to execute his powers as president, yet no mechanism existed for him to transfer his powers to Vice-President Thomas Marshall had he wanted to do so.
 While this did not do lasting damage to the government, a similar situation during the Cold War could have had disastrous consequences.